 A major reason some websites are under a threat of being flagged as having thin content is due to reusing materials found on the internet, so be careful not to make the same mistake!
 If you find yourself lacking on a certain topic, there is nothing wrong with leveraging someone else´s expertise, but always properly reference your sources and make sure you are not just putting a new coat on someone else´s original work.

-The backbone of classic Black Hat SEO tactics, “backlinking” is a natural process which occurs when a website mentions another website.
+The backbone of classic Black Hat SEO tactics, “backlinking” is a natural process that occurs when a website mentions another website.
 The usual reasons for doing so is referencing, recommendations, or simply having similar interests or products.
 When someone mentions your content online and links it, your website gains more credibility with search engines.
 The more famous the domain, the better, but the problem with backlinks is that quantity can overcome quality.

 It does not matter how many times you link someone from your site; only incoming backlinks generate credibility.
 It was not long after we learned how domain authority is achieved until people started creating backlink farms – a series of websites owned by an individual or a group that exist for the sole purpose of increasing their own domain authority, and furthermore, selling the backlinks from these domains to people looking for a quick (albeit unethical) boost in their website visibility.